simplocms/docs/docs/theme/routing.md

 ## Introduction

-In Laravel, routes are defined in route files and located in routes directory.
+In Laravel, routes are defined in route files and located in `routes` directory.
 Out of the box, Laravel has two base route files - `web.php` and `api.php`.
-In `web.php`, there are defined routes for web interface and implements the `web` middleware group.
+In `web.php`, there are defined routes for a web interface and implements the `web` middleware group.
 Route file `api.php` offers you to define routes, which are assigned to the `api` middleware group.

-> For more information about **Routing**, visit offical [Laravel documentation](https://laravel.com/docs/5.8/routing)
+> For more information about **Routing**, visit an offical [Laravel documentation](https://laravel.com/docs/5.8/routing)

 ## Routing

-In theme, routing is the same like in Laravel and you don't need to learn something more.
-All of routes in your theme are defined in base `routes.php` file, what is located in `routes` directory of theme's root.
+In a theme, routing is the same like in Laravel and you do not need to learn something new.
+All routes in your theme are defined in a base `routes.php` file, which is located in `routes` directory of theme's root.

 By default, this `routes.php` file contains the code below:
 ```php